farmOS/farmOS-community-blog/posts/2023/farmOS-2.0.0/index.md

 - Security
   - Support from the [Drupal Security Team](https://www.drupal.org/drupal-security-team)
   - Drupal 9 will be supported (with security updates) until November 2023.
-  - Drupal 10 will be released mid-2022. farmOS will be prepared to update as soon as possible.
-This process will be trivial compared to the upgrade from Drupal 7, which required a complete refactor of the codebase.
+  - Drupal 10 was released December 15th, 2022.
+The farmOS update process will
+    be trivial compared to the upgrade from Drupal 7, which required a complete refactor of the codebase.
 By comparison, updating from Drupal 9 to 10 will simply involve updating deprecated code.

 ## Next steps